 You’ll want to keep six main considerations in mind when choosing the right type of LED candle for your needs.

 You’ll find LED candles in the same popular shapes and sizes as traditional candles, such as tea lights, votives, pillars (round and square), and tapered candles.
 Diameter and height may vary between brands, but they are meant to fit into standard candle holders, except those with spikes to hold pillars.
 A typical size for a tea light would be 1.5 inches in diameter by 2 inches tall.
 A typical votive measures 1.5 inches in diameter by 1.9 inches tall.
 Pillars may be 3 inches in diameter and 4 to 9 inches tall.
 Tapered candles typically measure 9 to 12 inches tall.

 LED candles can be bought as singles or in groups or sets.
 Tea lights and votive candles are often sold in packs of 12, 24, or 36, which is ideal for parties, weddings, and holiday decorations.
-Pillar candles can be purchased in various ways.
-For example, you could buy a set of three pillars in different heights, or you could buy a set of 12 pillars of the same size.
+Pillar candles are available in various quantities.
+For example, you could get a set of three pillars in different heights, or you could get a set of 12 pillars of the same size.